For gifted early career clergy seeking to engage their communities

 Leaders from Wesley Seminary include Dr. F. Douglas Powe, director of the Lewis Center for Church Leadership, Dr. Ann A. Michel, associate director of the Lewis Center, and Dr. Asa J. Lee, associate dean of Wesley Seminary.
 The program also draws on Wesley Seminary faculty in urban ministry, missional church, and public theology.

-The 2017-2018 cohort of Community Fellows will gather for three 3-day meetings (Monday–Wednesday).
+The 2020-2021 cohort of Community Fellows will gather for two 3-day meetings and a 1-day virtual meeting.
 The dates and locations are:

 Please see “Lewis Community Leadership Fellows ‘Lift their Gaze’” for an article about Rev. Nathan Adams, a Fellow in the 2016-17 cohort.